 What is CIR?

-So what exactly does the CIR method entail?
+So what exactly does the method of CIR entail?
 According to the Asphalt Recycling and Reclaiming Association (ARRA), CIR is defined as a rehabilitation technique in which the existing pavement materials on the ground are reused in place without the application of heat.

-Cost-effective: “We calculate that using CIR on this project reduced costs by 40%,” says Xochimitl.
-This is due to lowered labor costs because fewer workers, less construction equipment and reduced material quantities are needed to get the job done.
+Cost-Effective: “We calculate that using CIR on this project reduced costs by 40%,” says Xochimitl.
+This is due to lowered labor costs because fewer workers are needed to get the job done, less construction equipment and reduced material quantities.

 Not your typical paving job